4125 Parthenais

 4125 Parthenais (Le 4125, rue Parthenais) is a Canadian documentary film, directed by Isabelle Lavigne and released in 2001.
-The film centres on a small apartment building in the Le Plateau-Mont-Royal borough of Montreal, Quebec, which is one of the few buildings in the area that permit short-term rather than fixed-lease rental.
+The film centres on a small apartment building in the Plateau-Mont-Royal borough of Montreal, Quebec, which is one of the few buildings in the area that permits short-term rather than fixed-lease rental.
 It profiles both the Romanian immigrant landlady and several of her marginalized and impoverished tenants.

 The film was a Jutra Award nominee for Best Documentary Film at the 4th Jutra Awards in 2002.